Skip to main content

 More information about RECOVER clinical trials can be found at trials.recoverCOVID.org.

-One RECOVER study identified seven patients with mild Multisystem Inflammatory Syndrome in Children (MIS-C) and evaluated the option to manage them in outpatient setting without treatments focused on the immune system (called immunomodulators).
+Another RECOVER study identified patients with mild Multisystem Inflammatory Syndrome in Children (MIS-C) and reviewed treatment outcomes among seven patients seen in outpatient setting without treatments focused on the immune system (called immunomodulators).
 MIS-C is a multi-organ inflammatory condition of Long COVID that mainly affects children and young adults.
 The result from this small study suggested that outpatient management alone may be effective at preventing hospitalization for patients with mild MIS-C. View the study.

 RECOVER Together